 2) Tibetan Locals and their Culture

 Tibetans are intensely religious people.
 Their devotion to Peace i.e. Buddhism can be traced back to the initial days of Buddhism’s introduction into Tibet, more than a decade ago.
-The radical influence of Buddhism for the Tibetan people is a day’s highlight.
+The radical influence of Buddhism on the Tibetan people is a day’s highlight.

 3) Unique Festivals of Tibet